raghavvvgaba/HealSync/README.md

-# HealSync v3 - Healthcare Platform with AI
+# HealSync v3 - Healthcare Platform with AI.

 HealSync is a comprehensive healthcare platform that enables secure patient-doctor interactions, medical record management, and AI-powered health assistance.